atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I CD — he started back: he opened his mouth
 I Several times to Speak, without being j able to articulate a Syllable.
 At lasc he"
-I made fhist to Say — “To London, Mrs.
+I made fhist to Say — To London, Mrs.
 ** Selby?
-Have you quite lost your “senses ***
+Have you quite lost your senses ***
-“Lost my senses!" answered She
+Lost my senses!" answered She
 ^.
-tartly; “why Should I have, lost. my “senses ?"
+tartly; why Should I have, lost. my senses ?"
 %.
 \
 >
-^ You, certainly, are mad, " replied he, “to think it postible for me to Sup“ “my family in London."
+^ You, certainly, are mad, " replied he, to think it postible for me to Sup my family in London."
 I
-“And why not, pray why not as ', ^ well as here
+And why not, pray why not as ', ^ well as here
 !
 ■ t'
-'“everything, is double and
+'everything, is double and
-“treble the price; and because, if I; [ ‘‘ was to leave my farm to the. manage' I H 4 ' y menti
+treble the price; and because, if I; [ ‘‘ was to leave my farm to the. manage' I H 4 ' y menti
 ■■
 /
 I
 |ii|l 152 .
-“ment of servants, I Should soon, I fear, I “receive not above half the income I I' “do at present; and that halft peril
+ment of servants, I Should soon, I fear, I receive not above half the income I I' do at present; and that halft peril
-'“haps, not regularly paid in above ' “twice the timed“ “!" cried Mrs. Selby, “let me
-“propose what I will, you are always “making objections; but they will fig“ “nothing; for I mtifi go to london: : had better have less money, “and enjoy it there, than more and i“ “it here, in this dull place, n “where it is imposhble to ei^oy any
+'haps, not regularly paid in above ' twice the timed !" cried Mrs. Selby, let me propose what I will, you are always making objections; but they will fig nothing; for I mtifi go to london: : had better have less money, and enjoy it there, than more and i it here, in this dull place, n where it is imposhble to ei^oy any thing at all."
-“thing at all."
-11 “I don’t lee the meaning of that, "
+11 I don’t lee the meaning of that, "
 11 replied Mr. Selby : ‘‘ we always erssoyed
-“ourselves very comfortably here, till LI “this curled family came down to live ^ f 1 '
+ourselves very comfortably here, till LI this curled family came down to live ^ f 1 '
 A ‘‘ near us; and now we cannot be hap
-J '■■ - “py.
+J '■■ - py.
 )
 /
 \ V
 t
 .
 153
 s
-“py, truly, ’ because we must: do every.
+py, truly, ’ because we must: do every.
-1 “thing just as they do“
+1 thing just as they do
-“Mr. Selby, " said she, “do ^
+Mr. Selby, " said she, do ^
-“not abuse Sir Thomas and Lady
+not abuse Sir Thomas and Lady
-“Lumley; - I'am: sure they are very genteel people."
+Lumley; - I'am: sure they are very genteel people."
-“Aye — but Such genteel people, as.
-“you call them, ruin Such plain people “as we were, Mrs..
+Aye — but Such genteel people, as. you call them, ruin Such plain people as we were, Mrs..
 Selby, before these came among us."
 I
 t
-“Well! — I know it is to no purpose
+Well! — I know it is to no purpose
 %
-“talk to you about these things.
+talk to you about these things.
-You don’t understand them; you “should, therefore,. let us alone, who. “do."
+You don’t understand them; you should, therefore,. let us alone, who. do."
-“Yes — I may let you ruin, me, yonr ** self, and she girls into the bargain, I 'H 5 supr
+Yes — I may let you ruin, me, yonr ** self, and she girls into the bargain, I 'H 5 supr
 %
 /
 (

-jl j“ “but I shall not, I asture* r“ “— IS I cannot keep my wife in or li “der, I will, at least, take care of my jl ‘‘ children." ' j “1. — d! what harm can come tonnes
+jl j but I shall not, I asture* r — IS I cannot keep my wife in or li der, I will, at least, take care of my jl ‘‘ children." ' j 1. — d! what harm can come tonnes
-I i “in going to London, papa ?"
+I i in going to London, papa ?"
 Said'
 I Maria.
-“Do not people come and go
+Do not people come and go
-I j ' “every year, without being at all the
-“worse for it?
-Besides, are there not I “thousands of people in london who “live the merriest, happiest lives in the I j ■ “world V ■ “how came you to know how “they live in London, pray?"
+I j ' every year, without being at all the worse for it?
+Besides, are there not I thousands of people in london who live the merriest, happiest lives in the I j ■ world V ■ how came you to know how they live in London, pray?"
 Said j • Selby.
-“I am Sure you talk of Ijlj “what you do not understand." jjli ‘mf we do not understand.
-Sir, " laid il Fanny, “it is for want of going among
+I am Sure you talk of Ijlj what you do not understand." jjli ‘mf we do not understand.
+Sir, " laid il Fanny, it is for want of going among
-.■. ■ ... “those
+.■. ■ ... those
 .
 155
 *
-tfiofe who can inform us; and if we “were to live in London one winter, “we Should return much improved."
+tfiofe who can inform us; and if we were to live in London one winter, we Should return much improved."
-“Improved!
+Improved!
 Yes — improved in vice and folly, I dare say; fo you shall" " where you are."
-“Indeed but they Shall notv said Mrs. Selby : “though you take no care ‘‘ of your children, and will not puc “them in the way of making their for“ “; 1, who am their mother;;
+Indeed but they Shall notv said Mrs. Selby : though you take no care ‘‘ of your children, and will not puc them in the way of making their for ; 1, who am their mother;;
 4
-“know that it is my duty to introduce “them into the world, and to make; “them acquainted with polite life."
+know that it is my duty to introduce them into the world, and to make; them acquainted with polite life."
-“Oh Lord, Lord !" exclaimed Mn.
+Oh Lord, Lord !" exclaimed Mn.
 %
 Selby, lifting up his hands and eyes
-“■ why you must certainly be diftradtecit “to talk, in this manner.
+■ why you must certainly be diftradtecit to talk, in this manner.
 I have »' '' V •
-H “thoughtj,,
+H thoughtj,,
 i ilii
 ils 'I ''
 !pp! |!|! ||||||'^
 II 15-6 .
 111 thought, indeed, that both your
-Illl “head, and the heads of your girls, j“ “been turned nnce your acquain i“ “with this very genteel family; and jl j“ “but the giving them quite i pill “up, and never feeing them any more, il“ “rellore you to your senses." frii jl ■'' III *■ • •
+Illl head, and the heads of your girls, j been turned nnce your acquain i with this very genteel family; and jl j but the giving them quite i pill up, and never feeing them any more, il rellore you to your senses." frii jl ■'' III *■ • •
 II
 ja iheering laugh from Mrs. Selby il I now almost: provoked her naturally pa
 |||| husband to become absolutely in a
 Ijpf passion; he contented himself; howe
-11 ver, with only Saying, — “, What do
+11 ver, with only Saying, — , What do
-“you grin at f I do not recoiled: !: that i“ “have Said anything in the least ridi
+you grin at f I do not recoiled: !: that i have Said anything in the least ridi
 111 ** culous."
-I I > ' “No to be sure— — are always
+I I > ' No to be sure— — are always
-I Ij “in the right, " answered Mrs. Selby :
+I Ij in the right, " answered Mrs. Selby :
 Ilii ** your talking is to no purpose.
 I
 11 P know very well what I am about, if **